Skip to main content

 4. Activity involved: All users who are responsible for an activity.

 Project members are practically all users who are responsible for something or who hold a permission.
+This applies to general responsibility and strategic responsibility.
 Falcon distinguishes between three types of memberships:

 1. Project members: All users with at least one reading permission in the entire project.